 Charleston County has become the largest compost producer in the state and one of the largest on the East Coast.
 Since the Program's overhaul in 2009, Charleston County has implemented several initiatives that have further improved our composting program:

 Charleston County began composting yard waste in 1993 at the Bees Ferry Landfill and averaged about 20,000 tons per year.
-Today the Compost Facility covers 36 acres, employs 18 people and processes 100% of the yard waste generated and accepted at the landfill, nearly 59,000 tons a year.
+Today the Compost Facility covers 16 acres, employs 4 people, and processes 100% of the yard waste generated and accepted at the landfill, nearly 75,000 tons a year.

 Composting is the natural method of recycling organics, such as yard and food waste, into a nutrient-rich soil amendment.
-The County's compost operation is designed to maximize space utilization, allow for fast turnaround of material, and produce a high quality product in as few as 45 days.
+The County's compost operation is designed to maximize space utilization, allow for fast turnaround of material, and produce a high-quality product in as few as 45 days.
 Municipal or commercial trucks deliver yard waste generated in the County to the receiving area where it is ground using a horizontal grinder.
 The material is then transferred to the active composting area and formed into long piles called "windrows".
-The existing site accommodates 70 windrows spaced four (4) feet apart and 12 feet between each pair of windrows.
+Windrows are spaced four (4) feet apart and 12 feet between each pair of windrows.
 The space between rows is designed to allow loader and water truck access.

 "Farmers must know soils and which crops grow best in which fields.
 We at Rosebank Farms have to date purchased 200 tons of compost from Charleston County's Bees Ferry Landfill and have spread it on our fields.
 The compost allows us to reduce commercial fertilizers and build our soil at the same time.
 This compost is an example of a local product that has all the bells and whistles of an environmentally green product and it is inexpensive.
 Everyone who has a lawn, a flower bed or a vegetable garden should take advantage of the Black Gold of Charleston County."